Industrial drone platform Kespry brings in new CEO

 They are already looking at other use cases, particularly insurance claims, and also possibly linking with industrial internet providers like GE to combine drones and sensor data to give a full internal and external picture of the health of say a turbine farm or a solar array.

 They are hardly alone though, operating in a competitive market.
-Competitors include DJI, particularly their models using Zenmuse Z30 cameras, Parrot’s Sensefly, and on the software side, Airware, which lets companies use almost any drone platform they want for aerial inspections, but which has specialized around industrial applications.
+Competitors include DJI, particularly their models using Zenmuse Z30 cameras, Parrot’s Sensefly, and on the software side, Airware, which lets companies use almost any drone platform they want for aerial inspections.

 At its core, when you strip away the drone and the capture software, this is all about making the data useful and accessible, which plays right into Mathew’s background in data and analytics.